-Here I would like to give you 10 valuable tips and tricks so that you can successfully grow your own tomatoes.
+Here I would like to 10 valuable tips and tricks to help you grow your own tomatoes successfully.
 Have fun!

 10 tips for successful tomato growing

-Actually, each of us can be a gardener - you just need a little time and patience.
-More importantly, you need to Plant needs knows.
-Of course, this also applies to their own tomato cultivation.
+Actually, any of us can be a gardener - you just need a little time and patience.
+More importantly, you need the Needs of the plants knows.
+Of course, this also applies to growing your own tomatoes.

-With the following tips and tricks you will lay the foundation for a really successful tomato harvest.
-You'll see: Soon you'll be able to enjoy the delicious fruits to the fullest - without the weekly trip to the supermarket!
+With the following tips and tricks, you can lay the foundation for a really successful tomato harvest.
+You'll see: Soon you'll be able to enjoy the delicious fruit to the full - without the weekly trip to the supermarket!

 1. choose best tomato varieties

-There is probably no other vegetable that as diverse as the tomato is.
-Whether stick, salad, cocktail or rather cherry tomatoes: The range is large and the decision for a particular variety is not exactly easy.
-When it comes to choosing a variety, taste is what counts - this is where your personal preferences come into play.
+There is hardly any other vegetable that as versatile as the tomato is.
+Be it vine tomatoes, salad tomatoes, cocktail tomatoes or cherry tomatoes: The choice is huge and deciding on a particular variety is not exactly easy.
+Taste is what counts when choosing a variety - this is where your personal preferences come into play.
 But don't forget, to think of the intended use:

-- Cherry tomatoes taste delicious as a snack for in between.
+- Cherry tomatoes taste delicious as a snack between meals.